 For the colorful varieties, there are more options.

-You can find a one-year-old red A. andreanum plant in a Savannah White pot from Fast Growing Trees.
+You can find a red A. andreanum plant available from Costa Farms via Wayfair.

 For other hues, consider one of these: